Wer da gläubet und getauft wird, BWV 37: Music

 Although the text for the first movement is a quotation of Jesus, it is not given to the bass as the vox Christi but to the choir.
 John Eliot Gardiner notes that Bach treats it as a "statement by the faithful, as though to demonstrate that they had already absorbed its message to 'go into all the world, and preach the gospel to every creature".
 The movement begins with an extended instrumental Sinfonia which introduces three melodic lines that occur simultaneously.
 The first motif is played by the oboes and later taken by the choir, According to Gardiner, it suggests "steadfastness of faith".
 The second motif in the violins is reminiscent of Luther's hymn "Dies sind die heiligen zehn Gebot" (These are the holy Ten Commandments), which opened two other cantatas.
 Gardiner describes it as "emollient and graceful, a halfway house between a minuet and a waltz, affirming a more serene side to faith."
 The third motif is part of the hymn "Wie schön leuchtet der Morgenstern" and appears in the continuo.
 In two vocal sections, the voices are embedded in a repetition of the Sinfonia.

 Movement 2 is an aria with a solo violin part missing, as the Neue Bach-Ausgabe reported.
+Reconstructions have been made, and are often included in performances.
 In movement 3, the chorale appears in the form of a chorale concerto, an Italianate form that Johann Hermann Schein had used a century earlier.
 The chorale melody is changed according to the meaning of the words; only the continuo accompanies two voices.
 The following recitative is accompanied by the strings.
 They appear also in the last aria, in which an oboe comes and goes, with interesting effects.
 The closing chorale is a four-part setting.